Software release risk is not one number hiding in a tool. It is a pattern across code, tests, findings, customer impact, and operational readiness.

 Compare risk to test evidence

-The key question is not whether tests exist.
-It is whether the test evidence is strong enough for the risk of the change.
+Tests existing is the weakest possible bar.
+The real question is whether the test evidence is strong enough for the risk of this particular change.

 A risky change with weak evidence should trigger review, targeted tests, staged rollout, or explicit risk acceptance.